 Instead, the ending gets to be where the film shines, punctuated by Aaron Zigman's touching score.

 Negatives of Martian Child

 While most of the cast is a highlight, the same doesn't apply to the antagonists.
-Richard Schiff gets squandered as the requisite "Social Services agent who only shows up so a dramatic misunderstanding can happen" character, seemingly forbidden from bringing any of the passion he brought to Toby Ziegler on The West Wing.
+Richard Schiff gets squandered as the requisite "Social Services agent who only shows up so a dramatic misunderstanding can happen" character.
+He's seemingly forbidden from bringing any of the passion he brought to Toby Ziegler on The West Wing.